Logan Storley: Bellator MMA

 In his promotional debut, Storley faced Kemmyelle Haley on July 14, 2017, at Bellator 181.
 He won the fight by technical knockout in the second round.

 Storley faced Marc Secor on November 3, 2017, at Bellator 186.
 He won the fight by unanimous decision in the first non-stoppage win of his career.

 Storley faced Joaquin Buckley on April 13, 2018, at Bellator 197.
 He won the fight by unanimous decision.

 Storley faced A.J.
 Matthews on August 17, 2018, at Bellator 204.
 He won the fight by second-round technical knockout.

 Storley faced Ion Pascu on February 15, 2019, at Bellator 215.
 He won the fight by unanimous decision.

 Storley faced E. J. Brooks on November 8, 2019, at Bellator 233.
 He won the fight by technical knockout after Brooks was unable to continue due to an arm injury.

 Storley was scheduled to face Mark Lemminger on July 24, 2020, at Bellator 242.
 However, he was forced to pull out of the bout due to an injury on July 16.

 Storley faced fellow undefeated mixed martial artist Yaroslav Amosov at Bellator 252 on November 12, 2020.
 He lost the back-and-forth bout by split decision, marking the first defeat of his career.

 Storley was expected to face Killys Mota at Bellator 258 on May 7, 2021.
 However, Mota withdrew from the bout due to lingering issues after contracting COVID-19.
 Mota was replaced by Omar Hussein.
 Hours before the event, the bout was canceled after Hussein was not medically cleared to compete.

 Storley faced Dante Schiro on August 20, 2021, at Bellator 265.
 He won the fight via split decision.

 Storley faced Neiman Gracie on February 19, 2022, at Bellator 274.
 He won the mostly standup bout via unanimous decision.

 Storley, replacing Yaroslav Amosov, faced Michael "Venom" Page on May 13, 2022, at Bellator 281 with the bout being for the interim Welterweight title.
 He won the fight via split decision.

 Storley next had a rematch against reigning champion Yaroslav Amosov to unify the title on February 25, 2023, at Bellator 291.
 He lost the fight by unanimous decision.

+Storley headlined against Brennan Ward on August 11, 2023 at Bellator 298.
+He won the fight via TKO in the second round.

+Professional Fighters League

+2024 season

+In his PFL debut, Storley faced Shamil Musaev on April 19, 2024 at PFL 3 (2024).
+He lost the fight via knockout in the second round.

+Storley was expected to face Laureano Staropoli on June 28, 2024 at PFL 6, but Staropoli withdrew for unknown reasons and was replaced by Luca Poclit.
+He won the fight via unanimous decision.